 Congress, the lawmaking branch of the U.S. government, is divided into two chambers: the Senate and the House of Representatives.
 A "Congress" is two years in duration and is defined by the election cycle.
 Each new Congress begins on January 3 of every odd-numbered year.
-Each year of a Congress is called a "session," referred to as either the first or second session of the Congress (e.g., 2021 is the 1st session of the 117th Congress).
+Each year of a Congress is called a "session," referred to as either the first or second session of the Congress (e.g., 2024 is the 2nd session of the 118th Congress and 2025 is the 1st session of the 119th Congress).